makersall/toolkit/pages/30-smooth/20-continuum-skill.md

 These tools are often quite powerful.
 But most of them suffer from the same problem: if your needs outstrip what the tool was designed to do, the learning curve to level up your skills is too steep.

 If we aren't careful, there's a real danger that these well-meaning efforts to empower people will lead to the creation of a new class of dead-end jobs.
-That's why any effort to create a continuum of skill needs to make smoothing the learning curve along that continuum a priority.
+That's why any effort to create a continuum of skill needs to prioritize smoothing the learning curve along that continuum.

 ## Create a Continuum for Artists and Designers As Well As Coders